robzr/short_bus/README.md

-# Nanoservice
+# ShortBus
-Simple multi-threaded process dispatcher for Ruby apps.
+Minimalist multi-threaded message dispatcher for Ruby apps.

 ## What does it do?

-The goal is to provide a minimal, lightweight message dispatcher/service api, providing multithreaded event publishing and subscription for Ruby (Lambdas, Methods, Classes)
+The goal is to provide a minimal, lightweight message dispatcher/service API, providing multithreaded event publishing and subscription for Ruby (Lambdas, Methods, Classes)

 - TODO: allow running as a simple queue
 - TODO: object instantiation for callback if passed a class